5GCity/5GCity-monitoring/README.md

 Once the Monitoring manager is running, please open in your browser the Monitoring WebGui from _http://<IPAddressTarget>:38080/FrontEnd_

-From Dashboard you will connect to Grafana Tool by user admin/monitoring:  you can see SummaryNODE dashboard for the node <IPAddressTarget>
+From Dashboard you will connect to Grafana Tool by user admin/monitoring:  you can see SummaryNODE dashboard for the node _<IPAddressTarget>_
-You can add more inventory services and their relative inventory nodes /inventory metrics from the Monitoring WebGUI application.
+You can add more inventory services and their relative inventory nodes / inventory metrics from the Monitoring WebGUI application.

 ## License